lmjmgasataya/aws-tf-demo-2/README.md

 - Create a temp branch using this format: `tmp/yourlastname-ddmmyy`
 - Commit and push your work to remote repo.
 - PR to exam branch and request for review.

+# GIT Branching Strategy Technical Exam
+### Scenario
+Code changes has been pushed to master

+### Exam
+- You have verified that there are no code changes in teamx-develop branch.
+Do the necessary action/s to sync it with master.
+- You have verified that there are code changes in teamx-rc-ready branch.
+Sync teamx-rc-ready branch and ensure that the deployment flow will not get disrupted by this branch reset/rebase.
+- Update tmp/gasataya-290524 branch to have only 1 commit (with all the changes included).